 Oh, okay.
 You want to do the transverse?

-No no, then we can cut the uterosacral, um - this guy.
+No, no, no, no, and then we can cut the uterosacral - this guy.

 Yeah, one more there.
 And then we'll do the uterosacral - yeah, we'll grab it.
 Good.
-Pull that up.
+Hold that up.

 So when we place these Allises, we're making sure that we're including the - in the closure, I always want to make sure you include the peritoneum because it can bleed if you do not.